Dave-team/Knowledge-base/Cooking.md

 ## Organization
 - Read the recipe before starting and have a rough idea of approach
-- Get the required equipment and ingredients out
+- Get the required equipment and ingredients out and organised
 - Do the chopping and prep work first
 - Lay out the ingredients in the order in which they should be used
 - Whilst cooking, start cleaning up in between